 Another web-based training is available on FCM financial assurance requirements.
 Approximate viewing time is 35 minutes.

-Section III.B of the ISO New England Financial Assurance Policy and Section 3.7 of the ISO New England Billing Policy describe the suspension process.
+Section III.B of the Financial Assurance Policy (which is Exhibit IA of the ISO’s Transmission, Markets, and Services Tariff) and Section 3.7 of the Billing Policy (which is Exhibit ID of the tariff) describe the suspension process.
 Section B.3 of the FAP basically states that a suspended market participant cannot participate in the ISO markets.
 The suspension could result in the following actions:

 However, the ISO still would be able to invoice or collect payment for any amounts the suspended participant owed.